Finger (Bottom): Plot

-Richie and Eddie arrive at the hotel, Eddie dressed up as 'Edwina' to fool the hotel staff into thinking they are the O'Jones newlyweds.
-Because the hotel is full and they cannot get separate rooms, Richie and Eddie violently argue over who gets to sleep in the room's bed.
+Richie and Eddie arrive at the hotel, with Eddie dressed up as "Edwina" to fool the hotel staff into thinking they are the newlywed O'Joneses.
+But the duo are not very good at pretending to be wedded couples due to their awkward behaviour (especially since Eddie has his fake breasts backwards).
+And also because the hotel is full, and they cannot get separate rooms to stay instead of the bridal suite, Richie and Eddie violently argue over who gets to sleep in the room's bed.
 Eddie wins the argument, but Richie gives Eddie one last kick in the "bollocks" and Eddie passes out.

 Richie drags the unconscious Eddie to their room, where he insults the bellhop who brought up their luggage and refuses to give him a tip.
 Richie then tries to seduce a hotel maid who has arrived with the couple's complimentary honeymoon biscuits.
-Richie tries to talk the maid into getting naked and taking a shower, only to have a revived Eddie punch him out.
+Richie tries to talk the maid into getting naked and taking a shower, only to have a revived Eddie punch him.
 Eddie himself then tries to seduce the maid, who ends up kicking Eddie in the testicles.

 Richie and Eddie later head to the hotel's restaurant, only to fall down a flight of stairs on the way to the hotel lobby.
 Eddie takes every possible opportunity to make a scene and force Richie to behave chivalrously.
 In the restaurant, Richie manages to clear out the dining room with a horrible Leonard Rossiter impression.
 Later, Eddie goes to the women's restroom and mistakes the sink for a urinal.
 He then tries to seduce a female patron in the restroom, telling her that he is a lesbian - only to receive another (off-screen) kick to the testicles.
 As the two run up a huge drinks bill at dinner, one of the hotel's male waiters takes a fancy to Eddie.
-For some reason (possibly intoxication) Eddie is keen, and Richie becomes jealous and challenges the waiter to a fistfight.
-The fight is called off when an enraged Taffy O'Jones tracks the boys down and (from offscreen) throws cricket balls at their faces.
+For some reason, possibly intoxication, Eddie is keen, and Richie becomes jealous and challenges the waiter to a fistfight.
+The fight is called off when an enraged Taffy O'Jones and his new wife tracks the boys down and (from offscreen) throws cricket balls at their faces.